jindrichmynarz/dissertation/parts/statistical_relational_learning.md

 Collective learning is a distinctive feature of SRL and is particularly manifest in *"domains where entities are interconnected by multiple relations"* [@Nickel2011].
 Conversely, traditional machine learning expects data from a single relation, usually provided in a single propositional table.
 It considers only attributes of the involved entities, which are assumed to be mutually independent.
-This is one of the reasons that can explain why SRL was shown to produce superior results for relational data when compared to learning methods that do not take relations into account [@Tresp2014, p.
+This is one of the reasons that can explain why SRL was demonstrated to be able to produce superior results for relational data when compared to learning methods that do not take relations into account [@Tresp2014, p.
 1551].
-It is thus important to be able to leverage the relations in data effectively.
+These results mark the importance of being able to leverage the relations in data effectively.

 Nowadays the relevance of SRL grows as relational data becomes still more prevalent.
 In fact, many datasets have relational nature.